Margin-based sampling in high dimensions: When being active is less efficient than staying passive: Additional experiments on tabular data

 \subsection{Another perspective on Figure~\ref{fig:main_exp}}

-In Figure~\ref{fig:main_exp}-Top we provide an overview of the gap that exists between uncertainty and uniform sampling in high-dimensions.
+In Figure~\ref{fig:main_exp}-Top we provide an overview of the gap that exists between M-AL and PL in high-dimensions.
 Here, we provide a more detailed perspective of the same evaluation metric.
 Each panel in Figure~\ref{fig:all_p_al_worse} corresponds to one column in Figure~\ref{fig:main_exp}.
-The horizontal dashed line indicates the $50\%$ threshold at which the event that uncertainty sampling performs better is equally likely to its complement.
-Notice that in all figures the solid line starts at $0$, since before any queries are made, both uniform sampling and uncertainty sampling yield the same test error, namely the error of the max-$\ell_2$-margin classifier trained on the seed set.
+The horizontal dashed line indicates the $50\%$ threshold at which the event that M-AL performs better is equally likely to its complement.
+Notice that in all figures the solid line starts at $0$, since before any queries are made, both uniform sampling and margin-based sampling yield the same test error, namely the error of the max-$\ell_2$-margin classifier trained on the seed set.

-We note that the spikes in the lines in Figure~\ref{fig:all_p_al_worse} come from the fact that for different seed sets, uncertainty sampling may start to underperform at different iterations.
-Hence, aggregating over several seed sets can lead to non-smooth lines like in the figure.
+We note that the spikes in the lines in Figure~\ref{fig:all_p_al_worse} come from the fact that for different seed sets, M-AL may start to underperform at different iterations.
+Hence, aggregating over several seed sets leads to the non-smooth lines in the figure.

 In addition, in Figure~\ref{fig:boxplot_p_al_worse} we summarize each of the panels in Figure~\ref{fig:all_p_al_worse} in a box plot that offers yet another perspective on this experiment.
-Notably, the boxes are fairly concentrated for all datasets, confirming that the gap between the test error with uniform and uncertainty sampling stays roughly the same for any query budget $\nq \in \{\nseed, ..., d/4\}$.
+Notably, the boxes are fairly concentrated for all datasets, confirming that the gap between the test error with uniform and margin-based sampling stays roughly the same for any query budget $\nq \in \{\nseed, ..., d/4\}$.
 Note that here the probability is over the draws of the seed set, and the box plots show percentiles of the distribution over query budgets for each dataset.